How to Use Custom Autofilter in Excel for More Than 2 Criteria

 Advanced Autofilter in Excel Using More Than 2 Criteria

 In this process, we will create a data table.
-Then we have to set a criteria table.
-Then, we will use the Advanced Filter tool to auto-filter the data table with more than 2 criteria.
+We have to set a criteria table and we will use the Advanced Filter tool to auto-filter the data table with more than 2 criteria.

-• First, we have to create a data table.
-We have taken a data table containing information about the Sales report of an outlet of Apple.
+• Create a data table.
+We have taken sample a data table containing information about the Sales report of an outlet of Apple.

 Dataset for Advanced Autofilter